PAIDiPaidThis.com

 Does a private CT scan include the report?

-It should, but always confirm.
+It should, but always confirm before you book.
 The images alone are not much use without a radiologist reading them, and a few cheaper quotes leave the report as an add-on.
-Make sure both are in the price when you compare.
+Make sure both the scan and the report are in the price when you compare.

 Why does contrast make a CT scan more expensive?

-Contrast uses an injected dye plus extra staff time and monitoring, which adds to the cost.
-A plain scan without dye is cheaper, so it is worth checking whether contrast is genuinely needed for your case.
+Contrast uses an injected dye plus extra staff time and monitoring afterwards, which adds to the cost compared with a plain scan.
+A scan without dye is cheaper, so it is worth checking with the clinic or your consultant whether contrast is genuinely needed for your case before you pay for it.